Sean-w94/atmos/article/article.md

 Unfortunately, like most time-constrained projects we didn't set up any automated tests.

-TDD is awesome when there's time and forethought, however we we're prototyping and exploring possibilities as we went.
+TDD is awesome when there's time and forethought, however we were prototyping and exploring possibilities as we went.

 Moving forward, the testing strategy will mostly be at the component level.